WinSuk/discord-youtube-notifier/README.md

 **Setup:**
-- Create a webhook on Discord (edit a text channel > Webhooks > Create Webhook), and copy the webhook URL
+- Create a webhook on Discord (edit a text channel > Webhooks > Create Webhook)
+- Follow steps 1 - 3 under "Before you start" on https://developers.google.com/youtube/v3/getting-started to create a server API key
 - Edit ytnotify.php with a text editor:
+  * Change REPLACE_WITH_API_KEY to your server API key created above
   * Change REPLACE_WITH_CHANNEL_ID to your YouTube channel ID (more info: https://developers.google.com/youtube/v3/guides/working_with_channel_ids)
   * Change REPLACE_WITH_UNIQUE_SECRET to your own unique secret - If you aren't sure what to put, grab something from here: https://www.randomlists.com/string
   * Change REPLACE_WITH_WEBHOOK_URL to your Discord webhook URL